belinda-xiaoxue/cityCFD/README.md

 >>***3D***:     3D quasi-steady UHIC simulation<br>
 >>***3DPor***:  3D quasi-steady UHIC in which the city is treated as porous medium

-To use one package, one may download it and load the journal file.
-One may want to change the mesh file if needed.
+To use one package, you may download it and load the journal file.
+You may want to change the mesh file if needed.
 The C functions are called from journal files.

 Citation
 ===